-(Small World - This also is the area of the State where the persons live who provided Shuttle Pipe and Celtic Harp accompaniments on Morning Has Broken.
-That Harpist also formerly rang with the Westminster Ringers for a number of years, and grew up near Ashland, VA, where the recording studio is located where this album was completed.
-The Shuttle Pipe player also recorded an intro pipe version of this song included in the interlude added with the Handchimes and cello.)
+(Small World - This also is the area of the State where the couple live who provided Shuttle Pipe and Celtic Harp accompaniments on Morning Has Broken.
+That Harpist formerly rang with the Westminster Ringers for a number of years, and also grew up near Ashland, VA, where the recording studio is located where this album was completed at Slipped DISC.
+The Shuttle Pipe player recorded an pipe version of this song included in the interlude added with the Handchimes and cello.)

 The Westminster Ringers was formed in September of 1997 to provide gifted musicians the opportunity to play advanced handbell repertoire at the highest possible level of musical sensitivity and technical clarity.
 In addition, the ensemble seeks to advance the knowledge, awareness and viability of the art of handbell ringing beyond that normally available to members of volunteer church and school groups.

 The Westminster Ringers is the advanced ensemble, and usually ring level 3 through 6 repertoire.
-Besides performing on the sponsored Winter & Spring concerts, this ensemble performs many more concerts throughout the East Coast and presents many of the workshops by the Westminster Ringers, Inc. The Westminster Ringers is recognized as one of America's premier professional ensembles.
+Besides performing as part of the sponsored Winter & Spring concerts, this ensemble performs many more concerts throughout the East Coast and presents many workshops by the Westminster Ringers, Inc. The Westminster Ringers is recognized as one of America's premier professional ensembles.

 In 2010, the Westminster Ringers expanded the number of ringing ensembles to include:

-Larry and his wife, Debbie Henning, are the co-founders of the Westminster Ringers, Inc. Debbie Henning serves for the Westminster Ringers, Inc. as:
+Larry and his wife, Debbie Henning, are the co-founders of the Westminster Ringers, Inc. Debbie Henning serves as:

 He is currently a seventh-grade mathematics teacher at Mt.
 Airy Middle School in Mt.
 Airy, MD.